Metrically universal abelian groups: The universality

-Thus we have where $\delta_i\in [\varepsilon/2,\varepsilon]$, thus we obtain which is what we wanted to prove. \end{proof}
+Thus we have where $\delta_i\in [\varepsilon/(2K),\varepsilon/K]$, thus we obtain which is what we wanted to prove. \end{proof}

 {\bf\underline{The embedding construction}}\\ We now start the embedding construction which will be done by an inductive process.
 Let $p$ be an arbitrary invariant metric on $\bigoplus_{n\in \Nat} \Int$.
 For notational reasons, we shall denote this group as $(\bigoplus_{n\in \Nat} Z_n,p)$ where $Z_n$, for each $n$, is a copy of $\Int$ generated by an element $z_n$.
+Recall from the beginning of this section that it suffices to embed only such groups.
+Also recall that $G$ denotes the countable dense subgroup of $\mathbb{G}$ constructed by the Fra\" iss\' e construction.